jalairson/WGU--D287-java-frameworks-PA/readme!.txt

 •   Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
 •   Display error messages when adding and updating parts if the inventory is greater than the maximum.

-- created validator [InventoryValidator.java] and annotation [ValidInventory.java] to validate inventory with minInv and maxInv to produce an error message -
+- created validator [InventoryValidator.java] (44 lines) and annotation [ValidInventory.java] (19 lines) to validate inventory with minInv and maxInv to produce an error message -

 - updated html in [InhousePartsForm.html] (line 7) and [OutsourcedPartsForm.html] (line 7) to use auxiliary stylesheet -

-- added (lines 9-11) to [productForm.html] importing the same stylesheets -
+- added (lines 9-11) to [productForm.html] importing the same stylesheet -

 - edited [EnufPartsValidator.java] (lines 12 - 38) and [ValidEnufParts.java] (line 14) to include displaying error message when updating parts lowers inventory below minInv -